Founded by James Christie in London in 1766, Christie's is the world's leading auction house. It joined the Artémis Group in 1998.

 Christie's auctions span more than 80 art and luxury categories, at price points ranging from a few hundred euros to more than 100 million euros.
 In recent years, a number of Christie's auctions have achieved world record prices for artworks.
 Christie's is also recognised as an international benchmark for prestigious single owner collections, having auctioned 8 of the 10 most important collections in history.

-Technological innovation is a Christie's priority, and its online art sales have developed strongly to the point where they now contribute half the company's sales.
+Technological innovation is a Christie's priority.
+Its online art sales have strongly, contributing today to nearly half of the company's global sales.
 Hybrid auctions involving multiple Christie's sales rooms around the world are also delivering strong growth.
-In 2021, Christie's became the first international auction house to offer a digital artwork accompanied by an NFT.
+In 2021, Christie's became the first international auction house to offer a purely digital artwork (NFT) which set a world record.